gsewalt/nist-scf-case-study/README.md

 ## Introduction

-This project involved assessing SewaltCorp’s cybersecurity posture and developing a program aligned to the [NIST CSF 2.0](https://www.nist.gov/publications/nist-cybersecurity-framework-csf-20).
+This project involved assessing WaltCorp’s cybersecurity posture and developing a program aligned to the [NIST CSF 2.0](https://www.nist.gov/publications/nist-cybersecurity-framework-csf-20).
 I was provided with a “current state” report reflecting interviews, documentation, and initial observations.
 Using the CSF as a baseline, I performed a pass/fail assessment across each category and mapped findings against desired outcomes.

 The engagement began with a short stakeholder briefing to explain the framework and roadmap.
-It concluded with a comprehensive set of recommendations and procedures aimed at moving SewaltCorp from its current state to a mature, adaptive security posture.
+It concluded with a comprehensive set of recommendations and procedures aimed at moving WaltCorp from its current state to a mature, adaptive security posture.

 <img height="1000" alt="image" src="https://github.com/user-attachments/assets/8797b396-7290-4969-a6e9-cbb48ee2aa4c" />